IABTechLab/uid2docs/docs/guides/integration-javascript-client-side.md

 After calling one of the methods listed in [Configure the SDK for JavaScript](#configure-the-sdk-for-javascript) successfully, an <Link href="../ref-info/glossary-uid#gl-identity">identity</Link> is generated and stored in local storage, under the key `UID2-sdk-identity`.
 The SDK refreshes the UID2 token periodically.

 :::warning
 The format of the object stored in local storage could change without notice.
 We recommend that you do **not** read or update the object in local storage directly.
 :::

 ## Example Integration Code and When to Pass DII to the UID2 SDK

 If you're a publisher and this is the first page load with no <Link href="../ref-info/glossary-uid#gl-identity">identity</Link>, to start the token generation call you'll need to call one of the `setIdentity` methods with DII.
 Once an identity is generated, the advertising token (<Link href="../ref-info/glossary-uid#gl-uid2-token">UID2 token</Link>) that you would send to the bidstream will be available by waiting for the `IdentityUpdated` event from the SDK.
 For an example, see how the value for `advertising_token_to_use` is set in the following code snippet.

 In some cases, the user's DII is not available on page load, and getting the DII has some associated cost.
-For example, an API call might be required to fetch the DII, or the user has to be prompted to provide the DII information.
+For example, an API call might be required to fetch the DII, or the user has to be prompted to provide it.

 You can potentially avoid that cost by checking for an existing token that you can use or refresh.
 To do this, call [__uid2.isLoginRequired](../sdks/sdk-ref-javascript#isloginrequired-boolean) which returns a Boolean value.
 If it returns `true`, this means that the UID2 SDK cannot create a new advertising token with the existing resource and DII is required to generate a brand new UID2 token.